strod/RodTex_TikTokAPI/README.md

 # RodTex_TikTokAPI
-Simple TikTok API Handler to Retrieve data from Tiktok
+Simple TikTok API Handler to Retrieve data from Tiktok into Google Sheets